 FIPS (Federal Information Processing Standard) 140-2 is a US government standard that describes the encryption and related security requirements that IT products should meet for sensitive, but unclassified, use.

 What does FIPS 140-2 specify?

 The standard ensures that a product uses sound security practices, such as approved, strong encryption algorithms and methods.
-It also specifies how individuals or other processes must be authorized in order to utilize the product, and how modules or components must be designed to securely interact with other systems.
+It also specifies how individuals or other processes must be authorised in order to use the product, and how modules or components must be designed to interact securely with other systems.

 Why is encryption necessary?

-Hard disk drives are constantly retired (returned for warranty, repair and expired lease agreements, or repurposed for other storage duties or sold), lost or stolen.
-When unprotected data leaves the owner’s control and is compromised, a company faces losing revenue, market share and customer confidence.
+Hard disc drives are constantly retired (returned for warranty, repair and expired lease agreements, repurposed for other storage duties or sold), lost or stolen.
+When unprotected data leaves the owner’s control and is compromised, a company faces loss of revenue, market share and customer confidence.
 They may even be subject to civil penalties due to violation of data privacy regulations.
-This can be catastrophic for any organization, and especially for SMBs.
+This can be catastrophic for any organisation, and especially for SMBs.

 What are the different levels associated with FIPS 140-2?

 FIPS 140-2 defines four levels of security.
 FIPS 140-2 validation will specify the security level to which the product adheres.